H4RP3RK/milestone3_rcn/README.md

 - Can the members.queries.find_one be simplified so it's not duplicated
 - Can one @app.route send to two tables?
 Want to send to query and contact?
 - Why is secret key not working when in env.py?
+- simplify duplication of else methods.
+Use and with member and password

 ## Mandatory Requirements
 A project violating any of these requirements will FAIL